 Our Privacy Commitment to You

-The Appraisal Institute of Canada (“AIC”) respects and upholds an individual’s right to privacy and to protection of his or her personal information.
-Should you choose to provide personal information to us, we use stringent security safeguards to ensure that your information is protected.
+The Appraisal Institute of Canada (“AIC”) respects and upholds an individual’s right to privacy and to the protection of their personal information.
+This policy explains how AIC collects, uses, discloses and protects personal information.

 Purposes for Collection, Use, and Disclosure